Carly is an artist and therapist who likes to write content that helps others live mindfully.

 In some cultures, generations, and family traditions, putting money inside a sympathy card is customary.
 Funeral costs are expensive.

-Money inside a sympathy card can significantly help with funeral costs.
-Especially if the death was sudden.
+Money inside a sympathy card can significantly help with funeral costs, especially if the death was sudden.
 Even if $20.00 is put into each card, the money adds up quickly.
-Families can use the money to pay off funeral costs or create a scholarships fund in the memory of the deceased.
-Sometimes families will donate money towards research or a cause that will prevent others dying in a similar way.
+Families can use the money to pay off funeral costs or create a scholarship fund in the memory of the deceased.
+Sometimes families will donate money towards research or a cause that will prevent others from dying in a similar way.

 During the visitation at the funeral home, there are usually envelopes available for donations.
 You can do this anonymously or put your name on the envelope.
 The envelopes are inserted into a lock box that will be given to the family after the visitation.

 Please note, the registration book at the funeral home offers a way to support the family in writing thank you notes, so it is important to write your name and address legibly.
 This supports the family in writing thank-you notes.
 Family members may not have all the addresses kept safely or may not know where to look in regards to writing thank you notes after their loved one dies.

 Funeral costs vary between funeral homes, geographic areas, and choices regarding funeral procedures.
 If you're wondering if you should send money, remember the fee for the funeral director’s services and the cost for using the funeral home for the service, the cost for a casket or urn, gravesite or vault, grave liner or burial container, headstone, embalming or cremation, cost to dig the grave—not to mention the cost of the obituary, flowers, hearse, church, graveside services, clergy, death certificate, reception, printed materials, guest book, and viewing visitation times.